Children's Therapy 101

 • Are they culturally competent?
 For example, you may prefer to work with someone who looks like you or has a similar background.

-NAMI Central Texas has a list of low-cost or sliding scale counseling options in our area, including Integral Care.
+Integral Care provides care to individuals and families in Travis County no matter ability to pay.
+NAMI Central Texas has a list of low-cost or sliding scale counseling options in Central Texas.

 NAMI Family Classes and Support Groups